MrPuppeteer/blog/data/blog/goodbye-qtwebengine-webkitgtk-welcome-flatpak.md

 By installing both of them on flatpak and removing them from portage, I managed to uninstall a bunch of dependencies (packages) including qtwebengine and webkit-gtk on portage.

-On a side note, I noticed that protontricks, a wrapper script that I use to play Windows games on steam; on portage, it depends on wine.
-Compiling wine also takes a fair amount of time, although not as long as compling a web engine.
-For wine, I usually use proton provided by steam or wine-ge provided by lutris so compiling system wine just for installing protontricks is a waste.
+On a side note, I noticed that protontricks, a wrapper script that I use to play Windows games on steam depends on wine.
+Compiling wine also takes a fair amount of time, although not as long as compiling a web engine.
+For wine, I usually use proton provided by steam or wine-ge provided by lutris so compiling system wine just for installing protontricks is a waste of time & resource.
 Fortunately, protontricks is also available in flatpak.
 I installed it and managed to uninstall wine on my system.

 Thanks to all of this, I am now a happy flatpak user.